telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/connecting-the-objectdatasource-component-to-a-data-source.md

 ## Creating the DataSource

-1. Open __Visual Studio__  and create a new   [Class Library](https://docs.microsoft.com/en-us/cpp/mfc/class-library-overview?view=vs-2019) .
+1. Open __Visual Studio__  and create a new   [Class Library](https://docs.microsoft.com/en-us/cpp/mfc/class-library-overview?view=vs-2019).

-   >The Standalone Report Designer is a WPF application built against .NET Framework 4.0.
-For that reason, it cannot load and resolve classes from assemblies built against .NET Standard 2.1, .NET Core and .NET5.
+   >The Standalone Report Designer is a WPF application built against.NET Framework 4.0.
+For that reason, it cannot load and resolve classes from assemblies built against.NET Standard 2.1,.NET Core and.NET5.
 You can see the                  [.NET Standard compatibility chart](https://docs.microsoft.com/en-us/dotnet/standard/net-standard)  which explains how and when the assemblies can be loaded in different framework versions.

 1. Add the following piece of code from [How to Bind to a BusinessObject]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/how-to/how-to-bind-to-a-businessobject%}).